Virginia Meissner Sno-Park is one of the best sno-parks near Bend for cross-country skiing and snowshoeing.

 Sunset ski: The sunsets can be an amazing backdrop to the snowy landscape.
 The Meissner Shelter is a great place to get a bit of a vantage point for sunset (or sunrise).

 Renting cross-country skis and snowshoes in Bend is a breeze.
-Check out the following places to rent gear:
+These Bend ski shops also offer tune and repair services.

 Grooming and Volunteer Support